jairo-litman/cidoka-lang/readme.md

 # The Cidoka Programming Language

 This repo is an implementation of the Monkey Programming Language.
-Built by following Thorsten Ball's two books on the topics of [interpreters](https://interpreterbook.com/) and [compilers](https://compilerbook.com/).
+Built by following Thorsten Ball's two books on the topics of [interpreters](https://interpreterbook.com/) and [compilers](https://compilerbook.com/) and then expanded upon with new features.

 The implementation features both a tree-walking interpreter as well as a bytecode compiler with virtual machine.